Income tax rates:

 - All personal income tax deductions will be eliminated and every earner will file their individual income taxes.
 The income tax form shall be one page with no more than 2-5 pages of tables and explanations on how to file income taxes.

 - Obama Care will be eliminated.
-And, a Constitutional amendment shall be passed that will NEVER again allow for federally- or state-mandated health insurance programs or medical subsidies.
+And, a Constitutional amendment shall be passed that will NEVER again allow for federally- or state-mandated health insurance programs or medical subsidies or any other subsidies, social programs, welfare, or other forms of charitable contributions, regardless of what politicians and Congress name these programs.

-- Constitutional amendment will be passed that will no longer allow subsidies of one group of people by another no matter the circumstances.
+- To reinforce the previous point: Constitutional amendment will be passed that will no longer allow subsidies of one group of people by another no matter the circumstances.

 - Balance budget amendment to the US Constitution shall be introduced and passed.